stanislavglazko/linked_list/README.rst

 Linked List for Python
 ======================

-There is my own version of double linked list.
+There is my own version of doubly linked list.
 ----------------------------------------------